YourDailyBlockchain/yourdailyblockchain.github.io/README.md

 ### Education
 - MS in Technology and Business Management from Pepperdine University
-- BS in Electronics Engineering from ITT Tech.
-Inst.
+- BS in Electronics Engineering from ITT Technical Institute

 ### Work Experience
 Product/Program Director @ Kaiser Permanente